pzmudzinski/OpenGraphReader/README.md

 ### Installing via Swift Package Manager (SPM)

-You can easily integrate OpenGraphSwift into your project using Swift Package Manager:
+You can easily integrate OpenGraphReader into your project using Swift Package Manager:

 1. Open your Xcode project.
 2. Click on "File" > "Swift Packages" > "Add Package Dependency..."